exoduz/js-the-weird-parts-udemy/README.md

 	console.log('Called b');
 }
 ```
-Above result, all variables are set to 'undefined'
+All variables are set to `undefined`

 ```javascript
 //Always code in logical order